selcukatay/english-to-english-dictionary/README.md

 # wictionary
-English to english JSON dictionary.
+English to English dictionary in JSON format.
 The data extracted from https://www.wiktionary.org/